Diode Laser Hair Removal

 HOW DOES IT WORK?

-The diode laser emits energy through the hair to the cells responsible for its growth, preventing them from reproducing.
-This system does not burn or harm the skin due to a cooling system that protects the epidermis during treatment.
-The procedure involves sliding and/or pulsing the laser over the skin.
-The sensation produced during each laser pulse is similar to a gentle pinch.
+The diode laser emits energy through the hair to the cells responsible for its growth, preventing them from reproducing again.
+This system does not burn or damage the skin thanks to the cooling system that protects the epidermis during the treatment.
+The treatment works through sliding movements and/or pulses over the skin.
+The sensation produced during each laser pulse is similar to a gentle pinprick.

-It is essential not to wax or tweeze the area for a month before the session.
-You may use any other method as long as it does not remove the hair root; therefore, depilatory creams or razors are acceptable.
+During the month before the session, it is essential not to remove hair from the area using wax or tweezers.
+You may use any other method as long as it does not remove the hair root, such as depilatory creams or shaving with a razor.

-Lastly, avoid artificial tanning or hair bleaching before each session, as the laser is ineffective on light hair.
+A final recommendation is to avoid artificial tanning or hair bleaching before each session.
+The laser is not effective on light-colored hair.

-As with all lasers, it is crucial to take precautions, such as sun protection during the 4 weeks following treatment completion.
-If sun exposure cannot be avoided, apply a high-SPF sunscreen.
+As with all laser treatments, it is essential to take certain precautions, such as avoiding sun exposure during the 4 weeks following the treatment.
+If sun exposure cannot be avoided, a high-factor sunscreen should be applied.

 SIDE EFFECTS

-During and after the session, it is normal to feel heat or burning in the treated area.
-This sensation usually subsides within 48 hours and can be alleviated with a soothing gel.
+During and after the session it is normal to feel heat or a burning sensation in the treated area.
+This sensation disappears within 48 hours and with the application of a soothing gel.

-Since the wavelength of this laser is longer than that of other lasers, such as Ruby or Alexandrite, the diode laser can penetrate the skin more deeply, achieving better results.
+Since the wavelength of this laser is longer than that of other lasers such as Ruby or Alexandrite, the diode laser can penetrate deeper into the skin and therefore achieve better results.

-This process allows for the permanent destruction and elimination of hair with rapid recovery.
-Individuals with darker hair will see results more quickly and immediately.
+This process allows the hair to be destroyed and permanently removed with a quick recovery.
+People with darker hair will see faster and more immediate results.

-Since only visible hair can be treated, several sessions of diode laser hair removal may be needed to permanently remove all hair from an area.
+Since only visible hair can be treated, several diode laser sessions may be necessary to permanently remove all hair from a specific area.

 CONTRAINDICATIONS

-Laser hair removal is contraindicated in the following situations: inflamed or burned skin, infections, wounds, tattoos, light or depigmented hair, medications causing photosensitivity, and the use of Accutane or Retin-A.
+Laser hair removal is contraindicated in the following situations: inflamed or burned skin, infections, wounds, tattoos, light or depigmented hair; medications that cause photosensitivity; while taking medications such as Accutane or Retin-A.